A Scout Is Trustworthy

 As the building progressed, the architect was struck with an idea.
 The owner would not be back for months.
-No one was keeping check on the building.
+No one was keeping a check on the building.
 He could build the house just as he pleased.
 So he began to use second-rate materials where they wouldn't show.
 As he went on this way, he figured he would make an extra ten thousand dollars for himself, because, of course, he would charge the owner for the best materials throughout.

 Well, the house finally was finished and the owner came back.
 The man was pleased.
 "It's beautiful," he said.
-"But, unfortunately I will never live in it.
+"But, unfortunately, I will never live in it.
 While I was traveling, I made some investments in Europe that will keep me there perhaps permanently.
 And I want you to have this house as a wedding present from me.
 It's so beautiful!
 It's a true picture of your own character, true and loyal all the way through!

 Imagine how the young architect felt!
-Yes, the house was a picture of his own character, and would be there to remind him of his cheating for as long as he lived.
+Yes, the house was a picture of his own character and would be there to remind him of his cheating for as long as he lived.